bmdanielsson/marvin-chess/README.md

 # Building

 The easiest way to build Marvin is to use the included Makefile and just run `make`.
 This should produce a binary that is compatible with most systems.
-The default compiler is Clang, but if you want to use GCC instead run `make CC=gcc`.
 For more information about available targets and build options run `make help`.

 # License

 The source code is provided under the GPLv3 license.
 For details see the LICENSE file.

 Marvin uses the Fathom library (https://github.com/jdart1/Fathom) for probing Syzygy tablebases.
 The Fathom library is licensed under the MIT license.
 For details see the LICENSE file in the import/fathom folder.

+Marvin uses incbin (https://github.com/graphitemaster/incbin) for including binary files.
+For license information see the UNLICENSE file in the import/incbin folder.